M66B/FairEmail/docs/FAQ-vi-rVN.md

 ## Làm thế nào để ...?

-* Đổi tên tài khoản: Cài đặt, nhấn Thiết lập thủ công và thêm tuỳ chọn, nhấn Tài khoản, nhấn tài khoản
+* Change the account name: Settings, tap Manual setup, tap Accounts, tap account
 * Thay đổi mục tiêu vuốt trái/phải: Cài đặt, trang Hành vi, Đặt hành động vuốt
-* Thay đổi mật khẩu: Cài đặt, nhấn Thiết lập thủ công và thêm tuỳ chọn, nhấn Tài khoản, nhấn tài khoản, thay đổi mật khẩu
+* Change password: Settings, tap Manual setup, tap Accounts, tap account, change password
-* Set a signature: Settings, tap Manual setup and more options, tap Identities, tap identity, Edit signature.
+* Set a signature: Settings, tap Manual setup, tap Identities, tap identity, Edit signature.
 * Add CC and BCC addresses: tap the people's icon at the end of the subject
 * Go to the next/previous message on archive/delete: in the behavior settings disable *Automatically close conversations* and select *Go to next/previous conversation* for *On closing a conversation*
 * Add a folder to the unified inbox: long press the folder in the folder list and tick *Show in unified inbox*
 * Add a folder to the navigation menu: long press the folder in the folder list and tick *Show in navigation menu*
 * Load more messages: long press a folder in the folder list, select *Fetch more messages*
-* Delete a message, skipping trash: in the 3-dots menu just above the message text *Delete* or alternatively, unselect the trash folder in the account settings
+* Delete a message, skipping trash: long press the trash icon
-* Delete an account/identity: Settings, tap Manual setup and more options, tap Accounts/Identities, tap the account/identity, three-dots menu, Delete
+* Delete an account/identity: Settings, tap Manual setup, tap Accounts/Identities, tap the account/identity, trash icon top right
-* Delete a folder: long press the folder in the folder list, Edit properties, three-dots menu, Delete
+* Delete a folder: long press the folder in the folder list, Edit properties, trash icon top right
-* Undo send: Outbox, tap message, tap undo icon button
+* Undo send: Outbox, swipe the message in the list left or right
 * Store sent messages in the inbox: please [see this FAQ](#user-content-faq142)
-* Change system folders: Settings, tap Manual setup and more options, tap Accounts, tap account, at the bottom
+* Change system folders: Settings, tap Manual setup, tap Accounts, tap account, at the bottom
-* Export/import settings: Settings, navigation/hamburger menu
+* Export/import settings: Settings, navigation (left side) menu

 ## Những vấn đề đã biết